-The growth in the health administration field means that there will likely be a greater necessity for health care leaders to manage and prepare for the challenges that progress will bring.
+Develop in-demand health management skills.The growth in the health administration field means that there will likely be a greater necessity for health care leaders to manage and prepare for the challenges that progress will bring.
 When you graduate from the Bachelor of Science in Health Administration with a concentration in Health Management degree program, you will be able to:

 - Draw on a foundation of health administration knowledge to help you make effective decisions as they apply to managing health care.

 - Understand how ethics and government regulations apply to the management of health care businesses.

 - Analyze current and future demand and risks to put strategies into place to successfully account for known and unknown factors to maximize growth without sacrificing quality.

 According to employers, the skills that many of them need are a demonstrated ability to collaborate, think critically and creatively, and effectively solve problems.
 The Bachelor of Science in Health Administration with a concentration in Health Management coursework and learning tools help you develop these soft skills employers desire.

-Average class size is 16 — deliberately small so our faculty members will be able to focus on students’ needs.
+Small class size helps you get the one-on-one attention you need.Average class size is 16 — deliberately small so our faculty members will be able to focus on students’ needs.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 The University of Phoenix Health Administration programs are designed to provide support for the educational and career progression needs of both aspiring and experienced health care professionals.

-We provide each student with a team of advisors who are committed to your success from the moment you ask about University of Phoenix to the day you graduate.
+We provide each student with a team of representatives who are committed to your success from the moment you ask about University of Phoenix to the day you graduate.